nruffing/data-grid-vue/vuepress/guide/README.md

 ## Usage

 A simple example populating a data grid with static client-side data is shown below.
-The `columns` and `data` props are the only required props in this scenario but this example also shows the data grid with sorting, filtering, column reorder and the ability to add/remove columns.
+The `columns` and `data` props are the only required props in this scenario but this example also shows the data grid with sorting, filtering, column reordering and the ability to add/remove columns.
 These configuration options and other features will be further explained in later sections.

+!!!include(columns-note.md)!!!

 !!!include(simple-example.md)!!!

-!!!include(columns-note.md)!!!